MicrosoftDocs/winrt-api/windows.devices.portable/servicedevice.md

 The [Portable Device Services Sample]( http://go.microsoft.com/fwlink/p/?linkid=242031) demonstrates how to access the device service once you have discovered it.

 > [!NOTE]
-> Access to a device service using this API is only available to Windows Store device app given privileged access to a device by the device manufacturer.
-For more information about Windows Store device app, see [Windows 8 Device Experience: .](http://go.microsoft.com/fwlink/p/?linkid=241442)
+> Access to a device service using this API is only available to Microsoft Store device apps given privileged access to a device by the device manufacturer.
+For more information about Microsoft Store device apps, see [Windows 8 Device Experience: .](http://go.microsoft.com/fwlink/p/?linkid=241442)

 ## -examples